What is Poker?

 A betting round ends when all players have had a chance to act and all players who haven’t folded have bet the same amount of money for the round.

 After a betting round has ended, three shared cards are dealt face up.
 This is called the flop.

 Then there is another betting round, and afterward, a fourth shared card is dealt which is called a turn.

-And then there is one final round of betting.
+Finally, there is one final round of betting.
 When it is ended, players reveal their hands to discover the winner.
-This process is called showdown.
+This process is called the showdown.
 The hole cards and the five shared cards are used to make the best possible five-card poker hand.